 Gestational carrier (surrogacy)

-Surrogacy involves a third-party female agreeing to become pregnant and carry a child for an LGBT couple or individual.
+Surrogacy involves a third-party female agreeing to become pregnant and carry a child for an LGBTQ couple or individual.
 The two types of surrogacy are gestational carrier surrogacy and traditional surrogacy.

 Traditional surrogacy is when the surrogate mother becomes pregnant through artificial insemination or possibly IVF using her own eggs.
 The resulting child would have her genes and the genes of the intended father (or sperm donor).
 However, this form of surrogacy is rarely used.
 A gestational carrier is typically used so the child is not genetically related to the woman carrying the pregnancy.

-Contact us at (401) 441-5336 or by using one of the links below to learn more about our LGBT family planning options and the OGCC at Women & Infants Hospital.
+Contact us at (401) 441-5336 or by using one of the links below to learn more about our LGBTQ family planning options and the OGCC at Women & Infants Hospital.